 - Creativity and Digital Content Creation: Using digital tools to generate and share creative content, including digital art, videos, blogs, and multimedia projects.

 According to Glister (1997, p.290), Digital Literacy encompasses “a skill set for accessing the Internet, navigating, managing, and modifying digital information, participating in online communications, and effectively engaging with the realm of online information and communication networks.
 In broader terms, digital information literacy signifies the adept utilization and critical evaluation of digital resources, tools, and services, and its application throughout one’s lifelong learning journey.”
-The New Media Consortium (2005, p.2) elaborates that Digital Literacy entails “the capacity to grasp the influence of images and sounds, to harness and wield this influence, to manipulate and reshape digital media, to broadly disseminate them, and to seamlessly adapt them to novel formats.”
+The New Media Consortium (2005, p.2) elaborates that Digital Literacy entails “the capacity to grasp the influence of images and sounds, to harness and wield this influence, to manipulate and reshape digital media, to disseminate them broadly, and to adapt them to novel formats seamlessly.”
 The cornerstone of digital literacy lies in the ability to exercise informed discernment when encountering online content.
 Unlike traditional media, a significant portion of digital information remains unfiltered by editorial oversight and is susceptible to contributions from anyone.
 The absence of stringent control mechanisms over digital resources necessitates the cultivation of digital literacy for accessing reliable information in the online environment.
-Consequently, digital literacy assumes the utmost importance for individuals from all walks of life.
+Consequently, digital literacy is paramount for individuals from all walks of life.

-Digital literacy is essential in today’s information-driven society, where technology is pervasive and constantly evolving.
+Digital literacy is essential in today’s information-driven society, where technology constantly evolves.
 It empowers individuals to participate actively in the digital world, effectively communicate, access and evaluate information, and make informed decisions in various personal, academic, and professional contexts.
 Developing digital literacy skills enables individuals to navigate the complexities of the digital age, contributing to their personal growth and success in an increasingly digital and interconnected global community.

 Digital literate people are adept at: